Endoxyla cinereus

-Endoxyla cinereus, the giant wood moth, is a moth in the family Cossidae.
-It is found in Australia (Queensland, New South Wales) and New Zealand.
-The species was first described in 1890.
+Endoxyla cinereus, also commonly known as the giant wood moth, is a species of moth that belongs to the family Cossidae.
+It is a widespread species being endemic to eastern, southern and southwestern Australia including Queensland and New South Wales and New Zealand.
+This species is one of the world's heaviest insects, weighing up to 30 grams and having a wingspan of 23 centimeters.

+The species was first described in 1890 by J. G. O. Tepper, a Prussian botanist and entomologist.
 A rare contemporary sighting of the moth at a school in Australia garnered notice as an editor's pick among the daily headlines of the New York Times on May 8, 2021.